AndrewJohnson150/play2torial/README.md

 The default username and password for the database are found in application.conf.

-To help understand validation, the text field must be between 3-20 characters, not containing leading or trailing whitespace.
+The text field must be between 3-20 characters, not containing leading or trailing whitespace.
 There can also be no duplicates.

 This project was started with the following tutorial:

 [Learn how to use Play 2.3 with Java](https://github.com/YogoGit/play2torial/blob/master/JAVA.md)

+The frameworks involved in the application include Hibernate, Spring, JUnit, and slf4j.

+Hibernate handles the transition from a Java Object to an entry in the MySQL database.
+When an Object has the '@Entity' tag, Hibernate knows to create a table for it.
+The DataConfig.java file dictates whether or not Hibernate may create tables with the 'vendorAdapter.setGenerateDdl(true);' line.

+Spring handles dependency injection, for example when the phrase '@inject' is in a class that has the keyword '@Named', the necessary object is injected.
+The files Spring scans for those keywords in can be changed in AppConfig.java.

+JUnit handles the testing for the application.
+In the test file, every method with an @Test tag is considered a test.
+When 'sbt test' is run, these tests are run and the outcome is reported.

+slf4j is the logging framework for the application, and is configured in the Logger.xml file.